Have you ever tried kayaking down a waterfall? This is quite similar to combining User Story and Use Case—Agile and Waterfall BA techniques.

 |This technique suits you if you need to explore the market and get a lot of feedback from users.||This is a highly efficient technique for developing products in any well-established niche.|

 |It is perfect for any Agile software development project.||It is perfect for any Waterfall software development project.|

 As you can see, User Story and Use Case are two different business analysis tools.
 User stories are used in an Agile environment, while use cases are a basic technique in a Waterfall environment.
 However, there is a lot of discussion about combining these approaches in Agile projects.

 Technically, this is possible to use both of them within the same project.
 But it won’t be the Agile approach anymore since its logo is simplicity and flexibility.
 The essence of Use Case is to define all the functional requirements of a specific feature upfront.
 While the essence of User Story is to remain open to the change and be delivered on a just-in-time and just-enough basis.
 Using Use Case in Agile projects brings lots of compromising into the team and shifts the focus from solving needs to polishing what is already produced.

 The bottom line

 If your company works in a well-established and stable segment of the market and your product is familiar to your customers, your software development processes are rather linear and predictable.
-In this case, as a business analyst, you follow the Waterfall project management approach, and collect functional requirements using use cases.
+In this case, as a business analyst, you follow the Waterfall project management approach and collect functional requirements using use cases.

 The situation changes if your product is new to the market.
-In this case, your team have to experiment a lot and collect as much feedback from customers as possible.
+In this case, your team has to experiment a lot and collect as much feedback from customers as possible.
 That means you need to implement the Agile approach and User Story to develop your product by small increments at a cracking pace.

-Combining these two approaches will complicate the development process, and you’ll waste time on doing work that will never be used.
+Combining these two approaches will complicate the development process, and you’ll waste time doing work that will never be used.